-Event sponsors include NMC, the American Association of University Women, Traverse Bay Area Career-Tech Center, Benzie Area Zonta Club and the Zonta Club of Leelanau County.
+Event sponsors include NMC, Traverse Bay Area Career-Tech Center, Benzie Area Zonta Club and the Zonta Club of Leelanau County.

 Save the date!

 - Where: NMC’s Parsons-Stulen Building, 2600 Aero Park Drive, Traverse City, MI 49686.
-Located at the northeast corner of the Cherry Capital Airport property.
+Located on NMC's Aero Park Campus at the northeast corner of the Cherry Capital Airport property.